ereslibre/kubeception/README.md

   * Write the `apiserver`, `replication-controller` and `scheduler` manifests in the pod manifests path of the kubelet.
     * `hostNetwork` all the way.
   * Write the `kubeconfig` for the bootstrap control plane and the "final" control plane.
-  * Write the `kubelet` config pointing to the bootstrap control plane and restart the `kubelet` service.
+  * Write the `kubelet` config pointing to the bootstrap control plane.
-  * Restart the `kubelet` service.

 * Start and enable the `kubelet` service.